aabbtree77/esp32-vpn/README.md

 According to [Max Inden, 2022](https://archive.fosdem.org/2022/schedule/event/libp2p/attachments/audio/4917/export/events/attachments/libp2p/audio/4917/slides.pdf), the libp2p network "powers the IPFS, [Ethereum 2](https://blog.libp2p.io/libp2p-and-ethereum/#how-ethereum-beacon-nodes-use-libp2p-%F0%9F%94%8D), Filecoin and Polkadot network and there are ~100K libp2p based nodes online at any given time".

 Do these tools always work though, are they equally good?

+  [hyprspace](https://github.com/hyprspace/hyprspace): 895 LOC of Go.
+Minimal, but weaker hole punching.

+  [awl](https://github.com/anywherelan/awl): 6.5 KLOC of Go.
+Just about right.

+  [EdgeVPN](https://github.com/mudler/edgevpn): 7.5 KLOC of Go.
+Solid punching, but problems with 24/7 runs.
+No Android support.

+  [go-libp2p](https://github.com/libp2p/go-libp2p): 67 KLOC of Go.
+The base layer for the three above.

+  [Syncthing](https://github.com/syncthing/syncthing/tree/main): 110 KLOC of Go, 37.5 KLOC of Js, 10.6 KLOC of CSS.
+Irrelevant here, but this is what it takes to sync a folder.

-EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25) over Hyprspace.
-Lately, we use [awl](https://github.com/anywherelan/awl) as it is more reliable with longer runs and also more convenient (desktop browser GUI to add nodes, runs on Android).
+EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25) over Hyprspace, but there is [a problem with long runs](https://github.com/mudler/edgevpn/issues/137). [awl](https://github.com/anywherelan/awl) is more reliable and also more convenient (desktop browser GUI for one-click handshakes, runs on Android).

 ## P2P vs. Cloud